-More than 4% of American adults have Attention Deficit Hyperactivity Disorder (ADHD), which is a mental health disorder that can impact your mood and make it difficult to concentrate.
-Doctors typically prescribe Ritalin vs Adderall to treat ADHD symptoms.
-The prevalence of ADHD has made prescription medications used to treat the condition of popular recreational drugs.
+More than 4% of American adults have Attention Deficit Hyperactivity Disorder (ADHD), a mental health disorder that can impact your mood and make it difficult to concentrate.
+Doctors typically prescribe Ritalin or Adderall to treat ADHD symptoms.
+The prevalence of ADHD has made prescription medications used to treat the condition popular recreational drugs.

-Both Ritalin and Adderall are central nervous system stimulants that improve cognition and concentration.
-However, both medications are prone to abuse and can lead to addiction, which is why you may need to enroll in prescription drug addiction treatment at Memphis Recovery Centers.
+Ritalin and Adderall are central nervous system stimulants that improve cognition and concentration.
+However, both medications are prone to abuse and can lead to addiction, so you may need to enroll in prescription drug addiction treatment at Memphis Recovery Centers.
 If you’re experiencing signs of addiction, and need programs from intake to a relapse prevention program, contact us at 866-672-7378 today.

-Whether you use or abuse Adderall and/or Ritalin, you can develop a physical dependency which makes it difficult to stop using without attending inpatient or outpatient prescription drug addiction treatment at Memphis Recovery Centers.
+Whether you use or abuse Adderall or Ritalin, you can develop a physical dependency, making it difficult to stop using without attending inpatient or outpatient prescription pill addiction treatment at Memphis Recovery Centers.

 The cognitive-enhancing effects of Ritalin and Adderall also make them popular recreational drugs among young adults and college students.
-College students will use both medications, even without a prescription, in order to increase their academic performance.
-Ritalin and Adderall come in a pill form, but many users will crush the pills and inhale them in order to experience an intensified high.
+College students will use both medications to increase their academic performance, even without a prescription.
+Ritalin and Adderall come in a pill form, but many users will crush the pills and inhale them to experience an intensified high.

 When abused or taken in excess, Ritalin and Adderall increase energy and can cause: